afshe/getting_and_cleaning_data_course_project/README.md

 # Course Project - Getting and Cleaning Data

 This is the repo for "Getting and Cleaning Data" Course Project.
-The purpose of this project is to demonstrate the ability to
+The purpose of this project is to demonstrate the ability to:

 - Read data from different files
 - Merge data into one file